The answer to the meta is a mathematician with a ten-letter name

 Ah, I see :) (And just to be clear - I totally love math!) :D

-ReB 5s · over 1 year ago
+ReB 5s · almost 2 years ago

 Very late sending in my answer due to lack of computer access this week.
 Very clever, I figured out the mechanism from the title, the only glitch was trying to prove the order of the letters (which alas I needed nudge #4 to untangle).